Heath-App-Development/power-bi-eu-documentation/compliance/greet.md

 ### 7/1/2020

-* Verified completion percentage measure
+* Corrected completion percentage measure for observations
+* Added GREET type to observation and audit pages
+* Added report level filter for GREET type
 * Minor labeling changes in tooltips
 * Removed observations and audits not done on Field Techs from the results
+* Changed true/false in responses to Yes/No

 ### 6/30/2020